 Our cable TV services consist of distributing local and international programming content to mostly urban residential subscribers through our cable TV networks.
-We offer cable TV services mainly in Romania, where we are the largest operator by number of subscribers with a market share of 63.0% at December 31, 2013, and Hungary, where we are the second largest operator by number of subscribers with a market share of 21.6%, in each case, according to Company and Screen Digest data.
+We offer cable TV services mainly in Romania, where we are the largest operator by number of subscribers at December 31, 2014, and Hungary, where we are the third largest operator by number of subscribers in each case, according to the Company.

-As at December 31, 2013, we had approximately 2.45 million cable TV RGUs in Romania and approximately 404,000 in Hungary and a combined number of homes passed in the two countries of approximately 5.1 million.
-The total number of cable TV RGUs increased by 3.3% from approximately 2.76 million at December 31, 2012 to approximately 2.86 million at December 31, 2013.
-In the past five years we have also expanded our services into areas that were already covered by the cable TV networks of our competitors or were not covered by cable TV or internet and data networks.
+As at December 31, 2014, we had approximately 2.60 million cable TV RGUs in Romania and approximately 411,000 in Hungary and a combined number of homes passed in the two countries of approximately 5.5 million.
+The total number of cable TV RGUs increased by 5.4% from approximately 2.86 million at December 31, 2013 to approximately 3.01 million at December 31, 2014.
+Since 2009 we have also expanded our services into areas that were already covered by the cable TV networks of our competitors or were not covered by cable TV or internet and data networks.
 This has generated most of our growth in this period as our competitive prices, our multiple-service offerings, the quality of our services provided through technologically advanced networks and our ability to offer premium programming content have proved to be attractive to customers.

 The infrastructure built for cable TV services forms the basis on which we provide fixed-line telephony and internet and data services to our customers.
 Our cable TV services generally generate stable revenue, have low maintenance and other operational costs due to our recent investment in the fiber network and provide a stable and growing base of customers.
-In 2013, cable TV services generated revenue of €184.2 million, representing 29.6% of total revenues.
-In 2012, the revenue generated by cable TV services was €174.4 million, representing 28.0% of our total revenues.
+In 2014, cable TV services generated revenue of €190.1 million, representing 28.7% of total revenues.
+In 2013, the revenue generated by cable TV services was €184.2 million, representing 29.6% of our total revenues.